huggingface/transformers/examples/seq2seq/README.md

     --model_name_or_path facebook/bart-large
 ```

+*Note*: The following tips mostly apply to summarization finetuning.

 Tips:
-- 1 epoch at batch size 1 for bart-large takes 24 hours, requires 13GB GPU RAM with fp16 on an NVIDIA-V100.
+- 1 epoch at batch size 1 for bart-large takes 24 hours and requires 13GB GPU RAM with fp16 on an NVIDIA-V100.
 - try `bart-base`, `--freeze_encoder` or `--freeze_embeds` for faster training/larger batch size.
 (3hr/epoch with bs=8, see below)
 - `fp16_opt_level=O1` (the default works best).
-- If you are finetuning on your own dataset, start from `bart-large-cnn` if you want long summaries and `bart-large-xsum` if you want short summaries.
+- If you are finetuning on your own dataset, start from `distilbart-cnn-12-6` if you want long summaries and `distilbart-xsum-12-6` if you want short summaries.
 (It rarely makes sense to start from `bart-large` unless you are a researching finetuning methods).
 - In addition to the pytorch-lightning .ckpt checkpoint, a transformers checkpoint will be saved.
 Load it with `BartForConditionalGeneration.from_pretrained(f'{output_dir}/best_tfmr)`.
 - At the moment, `--do_predict` does not work in a multi-gpu setting.
 You need to use `evaluate_checkpoint` or the `run_eval.py` code.
 - If you want to run experiments on improving the summarization finetuning process, try the XSUM Shared Task (below).
 It's faster to train than CNNDM because the summaries are shorter.
+- For CNN/DailyMail, the default `val_max_target_length` and `test_max_target_length` will truncate the ground truth labels, resulting in slightly higher rouge scores.
+To get accurate rouge scores, you should rerun calculate_rouge on the `{output_dir}/test_generations.txt` file saved by `trainer.test()`
+- `--max_target_length=60 --val_max_target_length=60 --test_max_target_length=100 ` is a reasonable setting for XSUM.
+- `wandb` can be used by specifying `--logger wandb_shared` or `--logger wandb`.
+It is useful for reproducibility.

 ### XSUM Shared Task
 Compare XSUM results with others by using `--logger wandb_shared`.
 This requires `wandb` registration.